10 Lesser Known Destinations to Add to Your Travel Bucket List

-Inspired by my Utah bucket list written a few years ago (I’ve checked some of those places off the list since then!) and my Idaho bucket list I shared last year, this is a random list of obscure places I want to visit in Idaho as well as other locations around the world.
+Inspired by my Utah bucket list written a decade ago (I’ve checked some of those places off the list since then!) and my Idaho bucket list I shared more recently, here is a random list of 10 lesser-known destinations I want to visit in Idaho and around the world.
 I have a weird fascination with these places and figured I’d share them to maybe inspire you to add them to your own travel bucket list!

-6 Random and Cool Obscure Places to Add to Your Bucket List
+10 Lesser Known Destinations to Add to Your Travel Bucket List

 1. Big Idaho Potato Hotel